Hyper-converged infrastructure has become valuable to enterprise customers, and the core HCI benefits are well-suited...

 One of the challenges for companies using the public cloud is the unpredictability of performance, often due to noisy neighbors.
 These are VMs that belong to one tenant that use the same physical hypervisor hosts, networks or storage arrays as another tenant's VMs.
 One tenant's VMs consume more of the shared resources, which leads to poor performance for the other tenant.

 Using an HCI platform to support a cloud means that both compute and storage performance scale out with the HCI nodes.
 With many HCI implementations, the majority of the VM's storage access is inside the node, leading to fewer potential noisy neighbor conflicts.
 Similarly, HCI nodes tend to be dual-socket servers, limiting the number of VMs that reside on a single node.

 One of the defining features of a cloud platform is user self-service, in which tenants deploy their own VMs using a web portal.
 Integrating the infrastructure into this portal can be a significant task for a cloud provider.

 A common feature in HCI platforms is the availability of REST interfaces, which simplify the integration with a web portal, and thereby ease storage management.
 HCI platforms are designed to be controlled through software such as the self-service portal, so integration with an existing cloud management system should be simple for a hyper-converged cloud.

 Building the hyper-converged cloud

 When IT admins build a cloud, they should have an idea of the initial capacity, but with an HCI platform, they can start with just three physical servers.
 The IT admins can add more if plans call for more initial capacity.
-The cluster scales out and additional capacity is available in the cloud management portal.
+One of the many hyper-converged cloud benefits in this case is that the cluster scales out and additional capacity is available in the cloud management portal.